BOND REPORT: Treasury Selling Pressure Pushes 10-year Yield Above 2.15%

 Continue Reading Below

-U.S. Treasurys saw additional selling on Tuesday, pushing yields higher, with the 10-year yield retaking levels seen at the end of August as geopolitical tensions have ebbed somewhat.
+U.S. Treasurys saw unabated selling on Tuesday, pushing yields higher, with the 10-year yield retaking levels seen at the end of August as geopolitical tensions have ebbed somewhat.

+The 10-year Treasury note yield climbed 4.5 basis points to 2.171%, extending its weeklong rise to more than 11 basis points.
+The 30-year Treasury yield rose 3.5 basis points to 2.774%, while the yield on the 2-year note was up 1.6 basis points to 1.335%.
+Bond prices and yields move inversely.

 On Monday, Treasurys saw their most intense selling in months, driving yields higher, as appetite for assets perceived as havens diminished after Hurricane Irma hit Florida with less force than feared and North Korea refrained from conducting another missile test.
 The 10- and 30-year notes saw their biggest yield jump since July 25 (http://www.marketwatch.com/story/treasury-yields-climb-as-hurricane-north-korea-fears-ease-2017-09-11), while the 2-year note saw its largest climb since April 24, according to WSJ Market Data Group.